yoohyunseog/upbit-nb-wave-ai-bot/SCENARIO_EN.md

 - Navigate by NB‑wave: current zone (ORANGE/BLUE), extremes, pullback, flip ETA
 - Operate on Energy E (0–100): time decay + losses/violations drain; profits/discipline/rest recharge

+### Guild‑only Zone Doctrine (N/B)
+- Zones are privileged N/B Guild intelligence delivered only to member villages.
+- In BLUE zone, only BUY is authorized; in ORANGE zone, only SELL is authorized.
+- The doctrine is enforced by the Zone Shield and audited in card logs (reasons show violations).
+- Non‑guild settlements do not receive zone files or doctrine broadcasts.

 ### BTC Tracker
 - The village constantly seeks Bitcoin markets.
 - Bitcoin markets are “off‑map” zones — airborne fortresses, remote sea isles, nomad outposts — pioneered by guilds and coalitions across the world.